 e.
-Master's Certificate of Completion.
+Master's Certificate of Completion

 Ph.D. candidates may apply for a M.A. degree in MCBB after they have successfully passed their Qualifying Examination and completed 32 credits of graduate level course work.
-Applications are available from, and must be returned to, the Graduate School, Room 112, 705 Commonwealth Avenue.
-The MCBB Program Committee must approve this application for the M.A. degree.
+Applications are available online using the GRS Intent to Graduate for a Master's Degree Form.
 The student's major professor receives notification of this application process.

-D. Thesis/Dissertation
+Thesis Dissertation

 Responsibility for the successful completion of the dissertation lies with the candidate, who, through insight, initiative, and resourcefulness, shall make a significant contribution to the knowledge of his or her specialized field.
 For the Ph.D. degree, a dissertation describing original research of publication quality is required.
 The dissertation is "defended" at the Final Oral Examination (Dissertation Defense) at a time agreed on by the student and the Thesis Committee.
-At least two weeks prior to this defense, ALL work that comprises the dissertation and the written thesis, which has been approved by all readers, must be distributed to the committee.
+At least two weeks prior to this defense, all work that comprises the dissertation and the written thesis, which has been approved by all readers, must be distributed to the committee.
 At the Defense, the committee agrees on the adequacy of the body of work and written thesis for the Ph.D. degree in MCBB.
-A formal public seminar by the candidate (Dissertation Seminar) is required as well (see details below).
+A formal public seminar by the candidate (Dissertation Seminar) is required as well.

-1. Thesis/Dissertation Committee.
-Within six months after advancing to candidacy for the Ph.D. in MCBB, the student and his or her major professor must jointly convene a Thesis/Dissertation Committee, which will then continue to meet at least once a year.
+Thesis/Dissertation Committee: Within six months after advancing to candidacy for the Ph.D. in MCBB, the student and his or her major professor must jointly convene a Thesis/Dissertation Committee, which will then continue to meet at least once a year.
 At these meetings the committee evaluates the progress and advises on future research directions of the student.
 This committee consists of no fewer than five faculty members, of whom at least three must be members of the MCBB Program.
-It shall include the major professor and four other scientists who are either faculty at academic institutions or a comparable level of standing appointment and experience at a scientific institution such as industry.
+It shall include the major professor and four other scientists who are either faculty at academic institutions or a comparable level of standing and experience at a scientific institution such as industry.
 At least one member outside of the MCBB program is encouraged.

 The Thesis Committee shall consist of a Chairperson, a First Reader (major professor), a Second Reader, and at least two other members (a third reader is optional).
 The thesis readers are those faculty members who eventually read and approve the written Ph.D. thesis.
 They are the final arbiters of this document.
 The Chairperson and First Reader (major professor) must be members of the MCBB Program and must be present at the final thesis committee meeting and at the thesis defense.
 It is strongly suggested that the Second Reader be a Boston University faculty member, unless the student has been directly advised by a scientist outside of Boston University; this member may not be the Chairperson.
 The fourth and fifth members of the committee may be chosen from other faculty of Boston University or from other institutions upon approval of the MCBB Program Committee and the Dean of the Graduate School.
-(A "Special Service Appointment Form" must be filled out and, with the C.V. of the proposed committee member, submitted to the Program Director.

-These forms are available from the Graduate Program Coordinator).
+A "Special Service Appointment Form" must be filled out and, with the C.V. of the proposed committee member, submitted to the Graduate Program Specialist.
+These forms are available on the GRS website.
 It is suggested that the composition of the Thesis Committee remain the same for the duration of the student's graduate program unless changes in the direction of the research dictate new areas of expertise on the committee.
-A student cannot change the members of the thesis committee after submission of the Dissertation Prospectus to the Graduate School (see Table 1, below) without approval of the MCBB Program Committee.
+A student cannot change the members of the thesis committee after submission of the Dissertation Prospectus to the Graduate School without approval of the MCBB Program Committee.